7 Types of Roofing Scams to Avoid

 The roofer gets paid, the homeowner gets a new roof (even if it’s not needed) and the massive insurance company with billions of dollars cuts a check without blinking.
 Everyone wins, right?

 Beware: the work done by storm chasers is often poor.
 The storm chaser hits a neighborhood and wants to replace as many roofs as possible for as little cost as possible and then gets the heck out of town.
 The lifespan of these hastily-assembled roofs may be half that of a well-constructed roof — or much less.

 Sometimes, a storm chaser will show up at your door unannounced and mention that they’ve just finished repairing another roof nearby.
 He claims to have extra materials, and can offer you a special discount to do your roof, too.
 This is a classic roof scam!
 Don’t fall for it.
 Tell that conman to get lost!

-Some contractors offer you a tantalizingly low price, one that’s often far lower than any other competitor in your area.
+Some contractors who aren’t legitimate offer you a tantalizingly low price, one that’s often far lower than any other competitor in your area.
 But once work begins, that price could creep up due to “unforeseen problems” and inflated material costs.